 Today I got up with what I thought might be the start of a migraine, but caught it just in time thank goodness.

 I have another violin that made in India that is in need of restoring so I shall start work on bringing that back to health soon in the hope of making it sing again.

 I have been playing various instruments since I was about 15.
-I started on Harmonica, because it looked easy and it was cheap.
+I started on Harmonica because it looked easy and it was cheap.
 I didn’t get on that well with it though.
-I had always enjoyed the Piano but where I was living it was not possible for the familly to have one frustratingly.
+I had always enjoyed the Piano but where I was living it was not possible for the family to have one frustratingly.
 We … Continue reading Diana Stones Music→